jackokaiser/vanlab/content/blogs/the-doors.md

 ![Intello vapour barrier](/assets/doors/IMG_20200913_164115.jpg "Intello vapour barrier")
 </div>

-For the doors, the isolation only consists of hemp.
+For the doors, the insulation only consists of hemp.
-Protecting this isolation with the intello membrane was tricky around features like door handles and latches which are not air-tight.
+Protecting this insulation with the intello membrane was tricky around features like door handles and latches which are not air-tight.
 Those features also made it complicated for cladding, since we decided for lambri instead of a wood panel.
 Additionally there are a bunch of running cables within the doors' structure to handle locking and lights.
 It was stressful to drill blindly behind the membrane where we knew cables were near.